pzp1997/Processing-Mobile/README.md

 void setup() {
   size(displayWidth, displayHeight);
   background(255);
-  fill(0);
-  noStroke();
+  strokeWeight(5);
 }

 void draw() {
-  if (touch) {
+  if (touchSupport) {
-    ellipse(touchX, touchY, 10, 10);
+    line(touchX, touchY, ptouchX, ptouchY);
   } else {
-    if (mousePressed) {
-      ellipse(mouseX, mouseY, 10, 10);
+    line(mouseX, mouseY, pmouseX, pmouseY);
   }
 }
-}
 ```

 And that's all folks.
 Congratulations on writing your first Processing Mobile program!
-But this code won't run in the Processing IDE (you'll probably get an error like `Cannot find anything named "touch"`).
+But this code won't run in the Processing IDE (you'll probably get an error like `Cannot find anything named "touchSupport"`).
 So how do you run it, you ask?
 Continue to Using Processing Mobile to find out.

 ## Using Processing Mobile
 ### Short answer: